 1. How does a digital tax work?

-Because they’re often domiciled in other countries -- including low-tax jurisdictions such as Ireland or Bermuda -- and shift money seamlessly across borders, companies that sell online can easily avoid paying taxes in countries where they nevertheless make significant sales.
-More fundamentally, France argues that the structure of the global economy has shifted to one based on data, rendering 20th century tax systems archaic.
+Because corporations are often domiciled in other countries -- including low-tax jurisdictions such as Ireland or Bermuda -- and shift money seamlessly across borders, companies that sell online can easily avoid paying taxes in countries where they nevertheless make significant sales.
+More fundamentally, France argues that the structure of the global economy has shifted to one based on data, rendering 20th-century tax systems archaic.
 According to 2018 figures from the European Commission, global tech companies pay a 9.5% average tax rate compared with 23.2% for traditional firms.

 6. Why tax revenue instead of profit?

 The short answer is that it’s simpler to tax revenue.
 Taxing profits requires establishing where earnings actually accrue, which is hard enough for any global company but even more so in the digital sector; you might book a taxi in London, for instance, but your payment could be settled in Amsterdam.
 Politicians also argue that taxing revenue may be the best way to squeeze money out of companies such as Amazon.com Inc. that report large sales but paltry earnings.
 Still, it’s not straightforward to work out which revenue is linked to a specific country.
 To do that, French tax collectors propose to tax internet companies proportionally to their “digital presence” in the country relative to the rest of the world.

 7. Is tax a new front in the trade war?